-Welcome to the OSA/SPIE Chapter at Boston University.
+About the OSA/SPIE Chapter at Boston University

-The objective of this chapter shall be:
+The objective of this chapter is to:

-(1) to promote awareness of the optical science and optical engineering among the academic and local communities,
+- Promote awareness of the optical science and optical engineering among the academic and local communities,

-(2) to serve as a means of communication and interaction between students, faculty, and administration,
+- Serve as a means of communication and interaction between students, faculty, and administration,

-(3) to establish interaction between students and local sections and national headquarters of the Optical Society of America and SPIE, and
+- Establish interaction between students and local sections and national headquarters of the Optical Society of America and SPIE, and

-(4) to broaden the student’s insight of post-graduate opportunities.
+- Broaden the student’s insight of post-graduate opportunities.

 The Optical Society’s (OSA) mission is to promote the generation, application and archiving of knowledge in optics and photonics and to disseminate this knowledge worldwide.
 The purposes of the Society are scientific, technical and educational.
 OSA’s commitment to excellence and long-term learning is the driving force behind all its initiatives.

 Since 1916, OSA has been the world’s leading champion for optics and photonics, uniting and educating scientists, engineers, educators, technicians and business leaders worldwide to foster and promote technical and professional development.
 Through publications, events and services, the Optical Society is helping to advance the science of light by addressing the ongoing need for shared knowledge and innovation.

 OSA was founded more than 90 years ago as The Optical Society of America and has evolved into a global enterprise serving a worldwide constituency.
 In recognition of its global reach and focus, since 2008 the Society has been known as OSA – The Optical Society.